There’s nothing like opening up an antique trunk and seeing such beauty. Here’s how to line a steamer trunk with wallpaper.

 Have I got a good trash to treasure story for you!!
 When I was at a flea market recently, I stumbled upon this trunk, and the vendor practically begged me to buy it.
-Though I wasn’t in the market for a trunk, my wheels started turning about how I could transform this old steamer trunk, starting with the inside, and put it to good use.
-This trunk needed to go from an old jalopy to updated and fabulous, and wallpaper was my answer.
+Though I wasn’t in the market for a trunk, my wheels started turning about how I could transform this old steamer trunk, starting with the inside of the trunk.
+This trunk needed to go from an old jalopy to updated and fabulous, and liner paper was my answer.
+More specifically, wallpaper.

-I was challenged to reinvent the inside of this trunk and turn it from drab and smelly to fabulous and clean.
-My first thought was to line it with cedar.
+My first thought for this trunk was to line it with cedar.
 But I what I had in mind was for something brighter and prettier where no wood was involved.
 I thought about lining it with fabric, which I may do on another trunk, but for some reason, I just didn’t want to on this trunk.
 I wanted to try my hand at applying wallpaper to the inside.
 Luckily, I have a good inventory of wallpaper scraps, and this red patterned paper fit the craft to a T. (As a side note: a lot of wallpaper stores have open roll bins were they sell open rolls for a song.
 I love to shop these bins because it’s a very affordable way to buy wallpaper that can be used for crafts like this steamer trunk project.)

 - Mod Podge, matte finish

 - straight edge

 First, lightly sand the entire inside of the trunk surface, smoothing out any rough spots that would show through the wallpaper, and would cause the wallpaper to crease or bump up.
 Next, vacuum out any dust, dirt and wipe down the inside of the trunk with a damp cloth.
 Luckily for me, the inside of this trunk was in good shape, and very little sanding was needed; just a good vacuuming and a wipe down of the damp cloth.